xbeat/Machine-Learning/README.md

 Few-Shot Learning is a machine learning paradigm where models are trained to recognize new classes or perform new tasks with only a small number of labeled examples.
 This approach is crucial in scenarios where large datasets are unavailable or expensive to obtain.

+## Mastering Big O Notation!
+Efficient Algorithms Demystified

+Introduction to Big O Notation

+Big O Notation is a fundamental concept in computer science used to describe the performance or complexity of an algorithm.
+It specifically characterizes the worst-case scenario of an algorithm's time complexity as the input size grows.
+Understanding Big O Notation is crucial for developing efficient algorithms and optimizing software performance.
+This notation allows developers to make informed decisions about algorithm selection and implementation, especially when dealing with large-scale data processing or time-critical applications.

 ## Understanding LLM Benchmarks with Python

 Understanding LLM Benchmarks using Python

 Large Language Models (LLMs) have revolutionized natural language processing.
 To evaluate their performance, we use benchmarks.
 This presentation explores various LLM benchmarks and demonstrates how to implement them using Python.

+## Gradient Boosting Classifier in Python

+Introduction to Gradient Boosting Classifier

+Gradient Boosting Classifier is an ensemble learning method that combines multiple weak learners to create a strong predictive model.
+It builds trees sequentially, with each new tree correcting the errors of the previous ones.

 ## Influential Computer Scientist Jeff Dean A Comprehensive Presentation